 Today we’re taking a closer look at the built-in safety features of every Inclinator elevator, as well as what to do in emergency situations involving your elevator.

 While all of our Inclinator Elevette models have a long list of standard safety features, perhaps the most significant features are those that help you deal with power outages: battery backup and emergency lighting.

 It’s true that a power failure in your home may not be due to a serious emergency, but the old trope of being stuck in an elevator during a blackout is recognizable to just about everyone because power outages are quite common.
 Inclinator home elevators come standard with battery backup, which lowers the cab to its lowest designated landing and opens the door if the power goes out.
 This means you won’t have to worry about the situation you’ve seen on TV – your Inclinator residential elevator has been carefully designed to allow you to safely exit during a power failure.

 Emergency lighting and alarm bells are also standard safety features on all Inclinator Elevette models, which can help in power outage situations.
-For example, if you need assistance from others during an outage, you can stay by your elevator and activate the alarm in order to be located faster.
+For example, if you need assistance from others during an outage, you can stay by your elevator and activate the alarm to be located faster.
 It is important to remember that this safety tip does not apply in fire emergencies.
-Always exit your home as quickly as possible in the event of a fire.
+Always exit your home as quickly as possible in a fire.

 While we can’t predict when emergencies will strike, we often have advance warning for things like hurricanes and potential flooding.
 It also helps to have general preparedness plans in case the worst should happen.

 Have a pre-determined fire escape plan that involves several scenarios depending on where a fire might be located in your home and where you might be.
 For example, your escape route may vary if you are on an upper floor and the fire is in the basement versus the opposite situation.